MR. NICHOLAS SEVANO / SPRING VALLEY HIGH SCHOOL / LAS VEGAS, NEVADA

 Ranging from major themes to literary models, narrative devices and form, Thomas C. Foster provides us with a broad overview of literature—a world where a road leads to a quest, a shared meal may signify a communion, and rain, whether cleansing or destructive, is never just a shower-and shows us how to make our reading experience more enriching, satisfying, and fun.
 Source: Amazon.com

 PLEASE NOTE: While there will NOT be a formal assessment of this text, I still highly recommend reading it.
-This will add to your critical reading toolbox for the IB ENGLISH A Part 4: Literature--Critical Study portion of class.
+This will add to your critical reading toolbox!

 While many books can be enjoyed for their basic stories, there are often deeper literary meanings interwoven in these texts.
 How to Read Literature Like a Professor helps us to discover those hidden truths by looking at literature with the eyes—and the literary codes-of the ultimate professional reader, the college professor.